scipy-conference/scipy_proceedings/papers/kyle_sunden/wrightsim.rst

 --------------------------------

-While great strides were taken in improving the algorithms from previous implementations, there are several remaining avenues to improve performance, both in terms of execution time and memory usage, even further.
+While great strides were taken in improving the algorithms from previous implementations, there are several remaining avenues to gain improved performance in execution time and memory usage.
 The CUDA implementation is memory bound, both in terms of what can be dispatched, and in terms of time of execution.
 The use of single precision complex numbers (and other floating point values) would save